-As of December 31, 2022, we had 149 full-time employees, 52 of which were members of our engineering workforce.
-We are still in the process of transitioning employees from ERJ to Eve and expect this process to continue throughout 2023.
-We also note that our direct headcount does not include up to 5,000 ERJ employees, including 1,600 identified engineers, that we have first priority access to under MSA with ERJ.
+As of December 31, 2023, we had 180 full-time employees, 115 of which were members of our engineering workforce.
+We also note that our direct headcount does not include up to 524 ERJ employees that we have first priority access to under the MSA with ERJ.
 Our strategy is to maintain a lean and agile direct employee team at Eve, focused on high value engineering, project management and business development functions, supplemented by a larger pool of ERJ employees available to us on a flexible and cost-effective basis pursuant to the MSAs.